danielrosehill/Remote-Jobs-Research-Agent/README.md

    This will start an interactive session where you can enter a company name and additional information.

-   The generated reports will be saved in the `as-agent/outputs` directory as Markdown files with timestamps.
+   The generated reports will be saved in the `as-agent/outputs/[Company_Name]/[Date]` directory as both Markdown and PDF files with timestamps.

 6. **Viewing Reports** (Optional):